paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### A Lifo Stack

-For the uninitiated, ***Lifo*** is an acronym for *Last in first out*.
-The return stack used by most languages with functions is Lifo, so every return returns from the most recent function.
+***Lifo*** is an acronym for *Last in first out*.
 Stack-based languages such as FORTH and FICL make working with Lifo an art form of efficiency (and unreadability).
-We use Lifo stacks every day with the undo stack when editing or the back button on a browser.
+We use Lifo stacks every day for undo operations when editing.

 ##### First
-`First` is the standard entry to the linked list, so using Top has no overhead. `First` is null if the list is empty. `First` allows access to the first item for processing before deciding on move or discard.
-Don't expect `First` to remain when you yield or otherwise relinquish the CPU.
+`First` is the standard entry to the linked list, so using Top has no overhead. `First` is null for an empty list. `First` allows access to the first item for processing before deciding on move or discard.
+Don't expect `First` to stay when you yield or otherwise relinquish the CPU.

 ```c#
 var working = new LinkedList<MyWorld>();